affinidi/affinidi-interop-test-service/dev-setup.md

 ## Clone the repo
 - `git clone git@github.com:affinityproject/affinidi-interop-test-service.git`
-- create env file: `cp .env.example .env && cp .env.example ./apps/wallet/.env`
+- create env file: `cp .env.example .env`
   - obtain your API Keys, for different environment as needed, at https://github.com/affinityproject/affinidi-core-sdk/tree/master/sdk/core#create-api-key
+- go to the wallet app folder and create an env file there too
+  - `cd apps/wallet && cp .env.example .env`

 ## Setup
 - to start the services, run one of the following docker command, as needed